 When you're curating your space, choose a color scheme that you want to come home to every day.
-Then, edit your entryway accordingly.
-Small piles of books are an easy way to incorporate your color palette of choice.
-"I'm a bit of a magpie when it comes to tchotchkes in my home, but for someone who wants an immaculate, well-edited look, choose a color palette that riffs on the rest of the house," Okin advises.
+Then edit your entryway accordingly: Small piles of books, paintings, or decorative accents are an easy way to incorporate your color palette of choice.
+"I'm a bit of a magpie when it comes to tchotchkes in my home, but for someone who wants an immaculate, well-edited look, choose a color palette that riffs on the rest of the house," Okin says.

-As far as we're concerned, this moody entryway is a perfect reason to experiment with darker colors.
-The curated black, gold, and gray color scheme keeps the entry table décor cohesive without competing with the bold wallpaper.
+As far as we're concerned, this moody entryway is the perfect place to experiment with darker colors.
+The curated black, gold and gray colors keep the table décor cohesive without competing with bolder wallpaper.
 "A gorgeous dark statement wallpaper can always do the trick to make the entryway more interesting," Okin suggests.
-If wallpaper may be a bit too much for your space, try a dark paint color instead.

 Try a Clear Look